mcshaz/esm-date-input-polyfill/README.md

 polyfillIfRequired({
     watchForInsert: true,
 }).then((_polyfillWasInserted) =>
-    // we can now access the polyfilled properties such as value (which will now be yyyy-mm-dd format) document.querySelector('input[type=date]').valueAsDate = new Date()) );
+    // we can now safely access the polyfilled properties valueAsDate and valueAsNumber document.querySelector('input[type=date]').valueAsDate = new Date()) );
 ```